Plugged Ducts

 Managing plugged ducts

-In order to relieve the plug, it’s important to get the milk flowing again.
 Try to breastfeed as often as possible and minimize pumping.
 Pumping can stimulate milk production without adequately removing the milk.
-Moist heat applied to the plug can help.
+Moist heat, briefly applied to the plug can help.
 Avoid deep or excessive massage, as this can increase inflammation in the breast.
 During the feeding, gently massage the tender area with very light strokes- like petting a cat.
-You may find this handout useful: Lymphatic Breast Massage In between feedings, use warm compresses to the area like the rice sock described below.
+You may find this handout useful: Lymphatic Breast Massage In between feedings, use cool/cold compresses to the area.
 Try to correct the underlying cause of the plugged duct.
-For example, if you are back to work, try to keep your pumping schedule the same as the baby’s feeding schedule.
+For example, optimize baby’s latch; if you are back to work, try to keep your pumping schedule the same as the baby’s feeding schedule.

 Oral Lecithin